TinNova/FoodLocatorV2/README.md

 ##### App Module Presentation Layer Components:
 * Activity & RecycerView Adapter
 * ViewModel
   * DisposingViewModel (A class the viewModel inherits which handles the disposal of Rx Disposables in a lifecycle aware fashion)
 * ViewState (A sealed class which defines the state of the Activity, the state is delivered via the LiveData)

 ##### App Module General Components:
 * Dependency Injection
   * Retrofit configuration
 * App Permissions
 * Extension Functions

 #### Domain Module/Layer
 This acts as the core layer of the app containing all of the business logic.
-It is important to keep the Domain Layer seperate from the others, this seperation ensures that any UI changes done in the Presentation Layer or Database changes in the Core Layer will not affect the Domain Layer, this ideally means that there will be no code change in the Domain Layer as a result.
+It is important to keep the Domain Layer separate from the others, this separation ensures that any UI changes done in the Presentation Layer or Database changes in the Core Layer will not affect the Domain Layer, this ideally means that there will be no code change in the Domain Layer as a result.

 ##### Domain Module/Layer Components:
-* DomainModel (in this case called "Restuarant", it is a model as required by the Presentation layer to display content to the user)
+* DomainModel (in this case called "Restaurant", it is a model as required by the Presentation layer to display content to the user)
 * UseCase (in this case called "RestaurantHelper", it contains the business logic for the app, in this example it maps the data from the data layer into the Restaurant Model)
-* Respository Interface (in this case it has been omitted as the app is so simple, but this is generally recommended to create seperation between the domain and data layer)
+* Repository Interface (in this case it has been omitted as the app is so simple, but this is generally recommended to create separation between the domain and data layer)

 #### Data Module/Layer
 This layer is responsible for handling data from the network or database.